aanslab-opensource/explicit-wall-models/README.md

-# explicit-wall-models
+# Explicit Formulations of Widely-Used Wall Models for Large-Eddy Simulation
-Derivation of explicit wall models.
+Derivation of explicit wall models for incompressible large-eddy simulations.